fuzzdbunit/fuzzdbunit/readme.md

 * Fuzz testing with DAST tools is not efficient

 FuzzDbUnit brings the power of fuzzing early in the development process, during the unit or integration tests.
 It requires no more than JUnit, which is already in place in most software projects, and which is mastered by developers.
 As such, it allows developers to take the responsability of the security of their software product.
-Therefore, it fits perfectly to DevSecOps.
+Also, it fits perfectly to DevSecOps.

 ### FuzzDB: the source of fuzzing data
 The fuzzing data used in FuzzUnit come from [FuzzDB](https://github.com/fuzzdb-project/fuzzdb), "the